-How to Get a Salon-Quality Blowout at HomeJanuary 29, 2021
+How to Get a Salon-Quality Blowout at HomeJuly 06, 2022

 The perfect blowout starts with a primer.
 “If you think of a painter, they always prime their canvas before applying the paint to get the best results,” says Sunshine-Antonioni.
-“Spray a product like the Pureology Colour Fanatic Multi-benefit Leave-in Treatment from the mid-shaft to the ends of the hair and then follow with a product that’s appropriate for the look you’re going for.”
+“Spray a priming product, like the Pureology Colour Fanatic Multi-benefit Leave-in Treatment, from the mid-shaft to the ends of the hair and then follow with a product that’s appropriate for the look you’re going for.”
 This will add moisture and protect your hair from heat damage.

-If you’re going for a sleek style, you want to use something that’s a bit creamier or shinier like the L’Oréal Paris Elvive Dream Lengths Frizz Killer Serum Leave-In.
-For a fuller style, use a volume spray like the Redken Guts 10 Volume Spray Foam at your roots.
+If you’re going for a sleek style, you’ll want to use something that will enhance the shine and smoothness of your hair, the L’Oréal Paris Elvive Dream Lengths Frizz Killer Serum Leave-In.
+For a fuller style, use a volume spray, like the Redken Guts 10 Volume Spray Foam, at your roots.

 “Start by pre-drying the hair with your blow dryer,” says Sunshine-Antonioni.
 “Use your hand to stretch your hair and pull on it with the tip of your blow dryer pointed down.”
 She says that anyone with curly hair should use a lot of tension, while those with finer hair should just move the dryer back and forth and do it hands free.
 Continue with this process until the hair is 80% dry.

-Once your salon-worthy blowout is done, Sunshine-Antonioni recommends setting your style with a light mist of flexible hairspray like the Matrix Total Results High Amplify Flexible Hold Hairspray.
+Once your salon-worthy blowout is done, Sunshine-Antonioni recommends setting your style in place with a light mist of flexible hairspray, like the Color Wow Cult Favorite Firm + Flexible Hairspray.
 We also love the Garnier Fructis Sleek & Shine Anti-Humidity Aerosol Hairspray for a stronger hold.